roxjcalderon/solar-calculator/README.md

 Google Maps is leveraged to allow search functionality and map selection.

 Create an .env file with a variable of REACT_APP_GOOGLE_API_KEY to run.
 REACT_APP_GOOGLE_API_KEY should be a valid api key that works with Google maps and has the Maps Javascript API and Places API enabled.

+Please start by running `yarn install`
 ## Available Scripts

 In the project directory, you can run: